Find answers to some of your most common questions.

 The Commission has adopted a Trauma and Resiliency Informed Model.
 When individuals approach the Commission, they may do so for different reasons and with different hopes and expectations.
 Through the Case Support Team and dedicated Case Support Workers, the Commission will work with each victim, survivor and family to explore the range of options open to them and support them to make informed decisions about how they want to proceed.
 You can find out more about how we work in the Our Investigations section.

 Yes.
-ICRIR will carry out investigations into Troubles/Conflict-related murders and serious injuries.
-The Commission will determine what type of investigation will be appropriate or necessary in different circumstances – this could a Liability investigation that will be able to lead to a criminal prosecution where judged appropriate.
+The Commission will carry out investigations into Troubles/Conflict-related deaths and serious injuries.
+The Commission will determine what type of investigation will be appropriate or necessary in different circumstances – this could be a Liability investigation that will be able to lead to a criminal prosecution where judged appropriate.
+It may also be a Focused investigation or a Culpability investigation.

 Working for the Commission